AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

    The protected (as opposed to task) case corresponds to the previous notion of "virtual protected" objects in RavenSPARK.]

-6. A protected type shall define full default initialization.
+4. A protected type shall define full default initialization.
    A variable whose Part_Of aspect specifies a task unit or protected unit shall be of a type which defines full default initialization, or shall be declared with an initial value expression, or shall be imported.

-7. A type which does not yield synchronized objects shall not have a component type which yields synchronized objects.
+5. A type which does not yield synchronized objects shall not have a component type which yields synchronized objects.
    [Roughly speaking, no mixing of synchronized and unsynchronized component types.]

-8. A constituent of a synchronized state abstraction shall be a synchronized object or a synchronized state abstraction.
+6. A constituent of a synchronized state abstraction shall be a synchronized object or a synchronized state abstraction.

 .. centered:: **Verification Rules**

+7. A ``global_item`` occurring in a Global aspect specification of a task unit or of a protected operation shall not denote an object or state abstraction which is not synchronized unless the Part_Of aspect of the object or state abstraction denotes the task or protected unit.

+8. A ``global_item`` occurring in the Global aspect specification of the main subprogram shall not denote an object or state abstraction whose Part_Of aspect denotes a task or protected unit.
+[In other words, the environment task cannot reference objects which "belong" to other tasks.]

 9. A state abstraction whose Part_Of aspect specifies a task unit or protected unit shall be named in the Initializes aspect of its